-Type of Existing Services Additional need resulting from growth need Primary Care GPs (currently 68 surgeries, 43 of which are main surgeries and 25 branch surgeries), community pharmacists and optometrists.
-There are currently 2 options to increase capacity as required around the north and north-west of Norwich: 1.
-New build at Broadland Hub within or close to planned development at Beeston Park.
-2. No new build, increased numbers spread amongst existing practices.
-The selected option will be confirmed in the annual review in 2020.
-Hospital There is one acute hospital, the Norfolk and Norwich University Hospital NHS Foundation Trust (NNUH).
-Other services are delivered from several other locations.
-The NHS Long Term Plan and the STP Delivery Plan, currently in production, will address building capacity and facilities (including new rooms, theatres and beds, current estimated cost c. £36 million) and parking issues.
-Mental Health Norfolk and Suffolk NHS Foundation Trust (NSFT) provides a broad range of services across Greater Norwich, with Hellesdon Hospital and the Julian Hospital in Norwich the largest sites.
+Type of Existing Services Additional need resulting from growth 4 Formatted: Underline Formatted: Add space between paragraphs of the need - same style Primary Care GPs (currently 68 surgeries, 43 of which are main surgeries and 25 branch There are currently 2 potential options to increase capacity as required around the north and north-west • \ Formatted Table .ai e surgeries), community pharmacists and optometrists. of Norwich: 1.
+New build at Broadland Hub within or close to 4 Formatted: Add space between paragraphs of the same style optometrists. planned developmentdevelopments at Rackheath and Beeston Park.
+No new build, increased numbers spread amongst existing practices.
+Formatted: Add space between paragraphs of the same style, Numbered + Level: 1 + Numbering Style: 1, 2, 3, + Start at: 1 + Alignment: Left + Aligned at: 0.63 cm + Indent at: 1.27 cm The selected option(s) will be confirmed in the annual review in 2020-throughout 2021-22, following demand and capacity reviews and Primary Care estate strategy development. ospital There is one acute hospital, the Norfolk and Norwich University Hospital NHS Foundation Trust (NNUH).
+Other services are delivered from several other locations-throughout the Greater Norwich area.
+The NHS Long Term Plan and the STP DeliveryOperating Plan, currently in production, will identify and address building capacity-and, infrastructure investment requirements, various facilities (including new rooms, theatres and beds, current estimated cost c. £36 million) and parking 4 Formatted: Add space between paragraphs of the same style issues. all other constraints faced by the STP/ICS.
+The NNUH estates strategy will be updated throughout 2021, in line with STP/ICS plans.
+4 Formatted: Add space between paragraphs of the ental ealth Norfolk and Suffolk NHS Foundation Trust (NSFT) provides a broad range of services across Greater Norwich, with Hellesdon Hospital and the Julian Hospital in Norwich the largest sites.
 In line with the shift to care in the community, the mental health trust is expected to shift services to wrap around primary care networks.
 Existing clinical and administrative provision at Hellesdon is not fit for purpose.
 This area of the site is going through a disposal process for housing.
-The NSFT's remaining accommodation in Norwich has constraints, including parking at the Julian Hospital.
+The NSFT's remaining + same style Formatted: Add space between paragraphs of the same style accommodation in Norwich has constraints, including parking at the Julian Hospital.
 There is no spare capacity in primary care for mental health services in Diss and this may need to be reviewed.
-The above is included in the NSFT estates strategy review to be addressed as by the GNLP as and when appropriate.
-Community Services These are provided by Norfolk Community Health and Care NHS Trust at community hospital sites and health centres and include: Inpatient specialist rehabilitation services; Clinic services for outpatients; Community nursing in patients' homes.
-Clinical rooms are required at: Norwich Community Hospital; NNUH; Thorpe and Wymondham Health Centres (estimated total cost c. £200,000).
+The above is included in the NSFT estates strategy review to be addressed as by the GNLP as and when appropriate. ommunity These are provided by Norfolk Community Health and Care NHS Trust Clinical rooms are required at: Norwich Community Hospital; NNUH; Thorpe and Wymondham Health 4 Formatted: Add space between paragraphs of the same style 2.
+1.003 at community hospital sites and health centres across the Greater Norwich area and include: Centres (estimated total cost c. £200,000).
+The NHS Long Term Plan and the STP Operating Plan will identify and address building capacity, infrastructure Inpatient specialist rehabilitation services; investment requirements, various facilities and all other constraints faced by the STP/ICS.
+4 Formatted: Add space between paragraphs of the same style Clinic services for outpatients; Community nursing in patients' homes.
+In line with the shift to care in the community, the community health trust is expected to shift services to wrap around primary care networks.
+The Community